alexisdiaz008/Netrunner/README.md

 ### Secret Missions

 On the 2nd, 4th, and 5th missions opportunities for secret missions are taken.
 When taken, the players assembled for the previous mission team make an attempt at solving a randomly selected problem (2nd and 4th missions being easy problems, 5th being a hard problem)
-The runners are given a max of 8 minutes to complete the problems.
+The runners are given a max of 5 minutes to complete the easy problems, and 15 for hard problems.

 Upon completion a temporary leader is randomly chosen from the Mission Team, and that leader selects a new team, with, or without discussion from the rest of the team, to then send on a secret mission.
 If any member on the secret mission is a spy, the mission automatically fails, but does not count against the runners.

-If the problem is failed and the 8 minutes expired, nothing happens and continue to the next Round.
+If the problem is failed and the time expired, nothing happens and continue to the next Round.

 ### End of the game